MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 # Overview of exposure insights

 Exposure insights in Microsoft Security Exposure Management aggregate security posture data into a single pipeline, and provide rich context around the security posture state of your asset inventory.
-You leverage these insights to prioritize security effort, focus, and investment.

-Insights information and context helps CISOs, security decision makers, risk owners, and security/partner teams to manage exposure risk across the entire organization with a continuous and up-to-date posture overview to manage, drive, and prioritize security hygience and exposure management across the business.
+Leveraging insights information and context helps CISOs, security decision makers, risk owners, and security/partner teams to manage exposure risk across the entire organization with a continuous and up-to-date posture overview to manage, drive, and prioritize security efforts and investment across the business.

 [!INCLUDE [prerelease](../includes//prerelease.md)]

 Exposure insights include security events, recommendations, metrics, and initiatives.
 These components build on each other to provide granular and aggregrated information about security posture state.
 Insights enable you to: